 - Pros and Cons: Should You Have a Themed Wedding

 - How Much Should You Tip Vendors on Your Wedding Day?

 - 11 Awesome Alternatives to a Traditional Wedding Cake

 The Compromise: Limited Bar

 Limited bar service is where your guests are only offered specific types of drinks.
 Usually a few types of beer, a red and a white wine and maybe a couple signature cocktails – this is a good middle ground if you want to save some cash but also not make your guests pay for their booze.

 Whatever you decide on, we always suggest making it clear to your guests what option you have decided to go with if it strays from the norm.
 For instance, if most people getting married in your social circles opt for an open bar but you decide on a cash bar, make sure your guests know ahead of time so they can plan accordingly.
+If your guests aren’t sure of the difference between what is an open bar or a cash bar, make sure you educate them so there would be no surprises.
 Also make sure there are plenty of non-alcoholic options to keep everyone hydrated!